LAWI100138 Designing across scales - Object planning

 -

-Students work in teams to develop independent design concepts that integrate landscape architectural planning and design at different scales - from regional planning (IRUB) to detailed object design (ILA).
-They analyse and evaluate the interactions between the scales and develop innovative solutions that take design, functional and sustainable requirements into account.
+Working in teams, students develop independent design concepts that integrate landscape architectural planning and design at different scales – from regional planning (IRUB) to detailed object design (ILA).
+In doing so, they analyse and evaluate the interactions between the different scales and develop innovative solutions that take into account design, functional and sustainability requirements.

 - Previous knowledge expected